 8 ounces smoked pork sausage, such as andouille, sliced into coins

 12 ounces frozen vegetables, such as onion-bell pepper mix (see Recipe Notes)

 1/3 cup heavy cream, or more to taste

 Bring a pot of heavily salted water to a boil and cook the penne until al dente.
 Scoop out 1/4 cup of cooking water and then drain the noodles.
 Return the noodles to the pot and toss with 1 tablespoon olive oil.

 Heat the remaining tablespoon of oil in a wok or large skillet over medium-high heat until shimmering.
 Add the sausage and cook until some fat begins to render and the sausage begins to turn golden, 3 to 5 minutes.
 Using a slotted spoon, transfer the sausage to the pot of noodles.
-Give the the fat in the skillet in a minute or so to get smoking hot again, then add the vegetable mix and a sprinkle of salt and pepper.
+Give the fat in the skillet a minute or so to get smoking-hot again, then add the vegetable mix and a sprinkle of salt and pepper.
 Sauté the vegetables until tender.